Denis Drăguș

-Denis Mihai Drăguș (/ro/; born 6 July 1999) is a Romanian professional footballer who plays as a forward for Süper Lig club Eyüpspor, on loan from Trabzonspor, and the Romania national team.
+Denis Mihai Drăguș (/ro/; born 6 July 1999) is a Romanian professional footballer who plays as a forward for Liga I club FCSB and the Romania national team.

-Drăguș began his senior career at Viitorul Constanța, before moving abroad to Standard Liège in 2019.
-After five years under contract at the Belgian club, which included several loan spells in Italy and Turkey, he transferred to Trabzonspor in 2024.
+Drăguș began his senior career at Viitorul Constanța, before moving abroad to Belgian club Standard Liège in 2019.
+After several loan spells in Italy and Turkey, he transferred to Trabzonspor in 2024.
+Two years later, Drăguș returned to Romania at FCSB.

 Internationally, Drăguș recorded his full debut for Romania in September 2018, in a 2–2 draw with Serbia.
 He represented his country in the UEFA Euro 2024, achieving first place in their group and advancing to the round of 16.

 Club career

 Viitorul Constanța

 Born in Bucharest, Drăguș joined the academy of Viitorul Constanța in 2014.
 He made his senior debut for the club on 29 October 2015, aged 16, coming on as a 85th-minute substitute for Adnan Aganović in a 1–0 Cupa României win over Botoșani.

 Drăguș recorded his debut in European competitions on 24 August 2017, replacing George Țucudean in the 24th minute of a 0–4 away loss to Red Bull Salzburg counting for the UEFA Europa League play-off round.
 Three days later, he played his first Liga I game, also coming off the bench in a 1–2 loss to Concordia Chiajna.

 On 28 November 2017, Drăguș scored his first career goal in a 2–3 away defeat to Botoșani in the national cup.
 He netted his first Europa League goal on 12 July 2018, opening a 2–0 away victory over Racing FC in the first qualifying round.
 On the 26th that month, he scored both goals in a 2–2 second qualifying round draw with Vitesse, and one week later scored again in a 1–3 away loss at the GelreDome.

 Drăguș became a regular starter at Viitorul Constanța in the 2018–19 season, during which he amassed 31 matches and seven goals in the league championship.